 When a new form of technology becomes common in society many different people find many different ways to apply it.
 Some recent examples that apply to dentistry include;

 There have been more than a few medical applications for 3-D printing; it has been used to print body organs.
 Dental researchers have used 3-D printing to create replacement teeth, which is no longer recent news.
-But this have taken this further so that 3-D printing has been used to recreate the patients mouth, allowing better replacement teeth to be produced.
-In some extreme cases a patient cannot open their mouth sufficiently for a mould to be made.
-But 3-D scanning can produce a very accurate model of the patient’s mouth, and this is used to make the prosthetic or replacement teeth.
+But this has taken this further so that 3-D printing has been used to recreate the patient’s mouth, allowing better replacement teeth to be produced.
+In some extreme cases, a patient cannot open their mouth sufficiently for a mould to be made.
+But 3-D scanning can produce a very accurate model of the patient’s mouth, and this is used to make prosthetic or replacement teeth.
 In at least one case an entire upper jaw has been made by this method.
-If nothing else patients will have to spend less time having moulds made of their mouth.
+If nothing else patients will have to spend less time having moulds made of their mouths.

 Laser Cavity Repair.